You would never guess Dr. Ben Bernanke was once one of the most powerful men in the world, indeed in all of human history.

 American banks have been recapitalized to the extent that they now have a stronger safety net with which to weather any future volatility.
 US banks are bigger than ever.

-Another worry is the perceived “Fed put,” which has allowing investors to get complacent with their risk taking.
+Another worry is the perceived “Fed put,” which is allowing investors to get complacent with their risk-taking.

 Bernanke believes that rising income inequality is the biggest structural problem we face.
 It means that not all are benefiting from an improving economy, a goal of Fed policy.

-This has been unfolding for 40 years and won’t be solved in a day.
+This has been unfolding for 40 years, and won’t be solved in a day, as several presidential candidates are promising.

 As a result, the “Horatio Alger” effect, whereby the poorest can rise to success through brains, hard work, and thrift, is now much less likely to occur than in the past.